Simple Steps For Creating A Great Looking Layout

 - Track Color: For less detailed track such as Atlas and Walthers utilize a two tone application of Floquil Roof Brown as the base followed by a light dusting of Floquil Grimy Black (the application order matters, brown first, then grimy black)

 - Ballast: Use a high quality ballast made from natural stone. (many scenery suppliers use crushed walnut shells.)
-Two good suppliers are Smith and Sons (available through Scenic Express) and Arizona Rock and Mineral.
+Two good suppliers are Scenic Express and Arizona Rock and Mineral.

 - Backdrop: Keep the shade a light powder blue as opposed to a dark sapphire.
 Keep the horizon low and distant.
 Shoot for a maximum horizon height of three to four inches.
 Use muted colors for the horizon (usually a gray tone is best) and minimize the amount of detail painted on the horizon if at all possible.
 Avoid painting white puffy clouds on the back drop.
 If you want some color variation in the sky use subtle white and gray steaks instead of individual clouds.